Reviews You Can Rely On

 Water Resistance Gore-Tex

 With the recent explosion of backcountry skiing, many outdoor brands are designing ski shells specific to touring.
 Most of these shells, fortunately, can be used in or out-of-bounds, as long as you add insulating layers for those cold days riding chairlifts.
-The Arc'teryx Rush is a stylish, featherweight jacket that offers top of the line performance, with excellent weather resistance and a highly functional design.
-Our testers loved the features of this option, with well-placed pockets and a helmet compatible hood coming in handy on backcountry tours, and for resort days, the pass pocket and a powder skirt are excellent additions.
+The Arc'teryx Rush is a stylish, featherweight jacket that offers top-of-the-line performance, with excellent weather resistance and a highly functional design.
+Our testers loved the features of this option, with well-placed pockets and a helmet-compatible hood coming in handy on backcountry tours, and for resort days, the pass pocket and a powder skirt are excellent additions.

 The Arc'teryx Rush is a high-performing jacket with a high price tag.
 We feel the value is still there, with Gore-Tex fabric and waterproofed/sealed zippers and seams keeping skiers protected from the elements.
 However, many skiers won't need a premium shell for their outings, and options like the Outdoor Research Skytour AscentShell will work well without draining their savings account.
 If you log a high number of days in the backcountry and want a shell that can handle the resort, this jacket is worthy of your consideration.